suweller/mongoid-autoinc/README.md

 Use 0.3.0 for mongoid 3.0

-Use the `mongoid-4` branch for mongoid 4.0.
+Use 4.x.x for mongoid 4
-We'll ship a new gem version when the mongoid 4.x gem is released.

 ## Installation